rjwthree/Martingale/README.md

 ## Results

-For the math behind the upcoming statements, see the PDF with [all the little details](https://github.com/rjwthree/Martingale/blob/master/little%20details.pdf).
+For the math behind the upcoming statements, see the PDF with [all the little details](https://github.com/rjwthree/Martingale/blob/master/little%20details.pdf), which corroborates the simulation results in far more accessible terms than any other resource I can find.

 The outcome with no betting ceiling is straightforward.
 Given a starting bet 's' and probability of winning 'p', the average gain per hand is s*p.
 The script sets s to $10 and p to .48, so the average win per hand is $4.80.
 Even a terrible blackjack player who wins only 40% of hands would win $4.00 per hand on average.
 The Martingale system is a long-run winning strategy when there is no betting ceiling.

 But in reality, there is always a ceiling.
 It's possible to succeed for long stretches, but the simulation demonstrates that any ceiling causes the Martingale system to become a loser in the long run.
 Eventually a series of losses will cause you to keep doubling your money until you reach the ceiling.
 Regardless of why the ceiling exists — a house limit or finite wealth — your inability to recoup your losses by doubling bets indefinitely until you win means that this strategy will lose any game where p < 50%.